 DharmaObjects Solid Mango Wood

-Note that this altar table is only one foot tall so it is design to meditate at when kneeling.
+Note that it is only one foot tall so it is designed to meditate at when kneeling.

 The butsudan is solidly built and well worth the slightly high price because it will last.
 The draws click shut so they won’t swing open.
 And there is even a beam that you can put a light on.